Asalz20/Asalz20/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=CODE&color=8A00D5&style=flat-square&logo=github&logo-color=white"/>
   </a>
       </p>
-        <p>Fully responsive blog site for PectusPlus.com where posts go in depth on living with Pectus Excavatum, published medical articles, stretching techniques, breathing techniques, and weightlifting routines</p>
+        <p>Pectus Plus Blog is a natural extension of Pectus Plus, offering a deeper level of engagement and expertise for our community.
+Posts go in depth on living with Pectus Excavatum, published medical articles, stretching techniques, breathing techniques, and weightlifting routines</p>
     </td>
   </tr>